Highpoint2000/webserver-scanner/README.md

 # Scanner Plugin for [FM-DX-Webserver](https://github.com/NoobishSVK/fm-dx-webserver)
 ![image](https://github.com/Highpoint2000/webserver-scanner/assets/168109804/548c8bac-1cc0-4c25-8272-fc039b495d4e)

-### v1.3:
+### v1.3a:
-- Added Auto Scan Mode for ALL Devices including settings (blacklist on/off, sensivity, scan hold time).
-To do this, set the query off PE5PVB Firmware in the header of the script to 'false'.
-- Default values ​​for mode, sensitivity and scan hold time can be set in the script
-- blacklist on/off and sensivity have affect the manual search mode << >>
+- optimze the blacklist
-- To use the blacklist option, a file /web/scanner/blacklist.txt must be created  (For example, the frequencies that should not be logged must be: 89.800 89.400 100.80 ...
+- Add a white list function (file /web/scanner/whitelist.txt must be created with the frequencies:  89.800 89.400 100.80 ...
 They can be written next to or below each other with spaces)

 ## Installation notes: